Quadratic Corrections to the Higher-Spin Equations by the Differential Homotopy Approach: Conclusion

 \section{Conclusion}

-In this paper, the differential homotopy approach of \cite{Vasiliev:2023yzx}, originally developed for the lower order analysis of HS equations, is further extended in a way appropriate for the higher order computations.
+In this paper, the differential homotopy approach of \cite{Vasiliev:2023yzx}, originally developed for the lower order analysis of HS equations, is further extended in a way appropriate for the higher-order computations.
 We have modified the Fundamental Ansatz of \cite{Vasiliev:2023yzx} in a way appropriate for the next order of perturbation theory.
 Useful properties of this modification have been presented.
 In particular, we have generalized the star-multiplication formulae of \cite{Vasiliev:2023yzx} and derived symmetry properties \eqref{symmetry}, \eqref{symmetry-2}.
+The form of the extended Ansatz enriches the area of applicability of differential homotopy.
+The variable $\Omega_{12}$ in \eqref{Omega12} packages new homotopy parameters, making it easier to analyze their contribution.
+The introduction of the parameter $\b_{12}$ makes it possible to achieve spin-local vertices.
 A particularly interesting new result is the star-multiplication formula \eqref{star_mult_any} involving an arbitrary number of Ansatzes from \cite{Vasiliev:2023yzx} (canonical functions \eqref{anz}).

 One of significant results of \cite{Vasiliev:2023yzx} was the appropriate homotopy procedure for finding the second-order field $B_{2pc}$, that leads to projectively compact vertices in the zero-form sector.
 In our paper, we provide a comparison between the differential homotopy and shifted homotopy approaches.
 It is shown how the shifted homotopy approach can be represented in terms of the differential one.
 Thus, the differential homotopy generalizes and extends the shifted one.
-In addition, we have shown in \hyperref[App_C]{Appendix C} that the difference between $B_{2pc}$ and $B_{2sh}$ of \cite{Vasiliev:2023yzx} coincides with the shift $\delta B$ of \cite{Vasiliev:2016xui}, that leads to a minimal number of derivatives in the HS equations.
+In addition, we have shown in \ref{App_C} that the difference between $B_{2pc}$ and $B_{2sh}$ of \cite{Vasiliev:2023yzx} coincides with the shift $\delta B$ of \cite{Vasiliev:2016xui}, that leads to a minimal number of derivatives in the HS equations.

 The developed formalism has made it possible to obtain quadratic vertices in the one-form equation of the holomorphic sector.
 These results match those of \cite{Didenko:2019xzz}, reproducing in particular such their properties as spinor spin-locality and projective-compactness, which in turn imply space-time spin-locality \cite{Vasiliev:2022med}.